tshenoy19/Darey.io-DevOps-projects/project2.md

 sudo systemctl status nginx
 ```

-We have TCP port 22 open by default on our EC2 machine to access it via SSH, so we need to add a rule to EC2 configuration to open inbound connection through port 80.
+TCP port 22 is open by default on the EC2 machine to access it via SSH.
+A new rule is added to the EC2 instance to open inbound connection through port 80.

-Test if the Nginx server can respond to requests from the Internet.
-Open a web browser of your choice and try to access following url:
+To test if the Nginx server is accessible over the Internet, open a web browser and try to access following url:
 ```
 http://<Public-IP-Address>:80
 ```

-If you see following page, then your web server is now correctly installed and accessible through your firewall.
+The following page is accessible on the above URL:
 ![Screen Shot 2021-04-21 at 11 42 30 AM](https://user-images.githubusercontent.com/44268796/115582453-f9857800-a296-11eb-9e9d-f38ac65a5f64.png)

 ## Step 2 — Installing MySQL